francescovallone/serinus/.website/blog/serinus_2_0.md

 With the introduction of Serinus 2.0, there are several breaking changes that developers need to be aware of when upgrading their applications.
 These changes are necessary to accommodate the new features and improvements introduced in this release.

 All the breaking changes are documented in the [Breaking Changes](../next/breaking-changes) documentation page.

+## Conclusion

+There is so much more to Serinus 2.0 than what we could cover in this blog post.
+We encourage you to explore the [official documentation](https://serinus.app/docs/) to learn more about the new features and improvements in detail.

+But what does this mean for you as a developer?
+It means that you can now build applications that are more resilient, easier to maintain, and better suited to the needs of modern web development.
+Whether you're building a small API or a large-scale microservices architecture, Serinus 2.0 provides the tools and features you need to succeed.

+And for us, this is just the beginning.
+We are committed to continuing to improve and evolve Serinus, and we can't wait to see what you build with it.

+Happy coding! 🐤💙

 </BlogPage>